bliutwo/pomodoro/README.md

 That is, high priority items appear first.

+- [ ] Why does the output of partial pomodoro (ending_pomodoro) not show up in the GUI?
 - [ ] Use Overcooked sounds as default.
 More details later.

 - [ ] Add an *option* for the break like "Do you want to have a small 'break' to start, in order to 'ease' into the work session? (y/N)" using [`RadioButton`s](http://appjar.info/inputWidgets/#radiobutton).